 Average cost per session

-Initial consultations range from $100-$300, with follow-up treatments averaging $75-$200 per session.
-A complete treatment course supporting an IVF cycle (approximately 10-12 sessions) may cost between $1,000-$3,000 total.
+Initial consultations usually run $100-$300, and follow-up sessions average $75-$200.
+A complete treatment course supporting an IVF cycle (roughly 10-12 sessions) typically costs somewhere between $1,000 and $3,000.

 Insurance coverage considerations